 How Much Money is Your Dentist Saving You?

-Written by Consumer Guide to Dentistry Posted on March 31, 2017
+Written by Consumer Guide to Dentistry Last modified on November 22, 2017

 It probably won’t surprise you to learn that some of the most popular articles on Consumer Guide to Dentistry relate to the cost of dental care.
 And we’ve noticed that many of the questions we receive directly from consumers also focus on cost.
 For many people, “how much is it going to cost me?” is the bottom line.
 Considering that high-end reconstructive procedure like dental implants can cost upwards of $4,500 each, it’s understandable to see why cost tends to be front of mind for many patients.